abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 preparing for *pūjā* or getting ready for work.
 Wherever we go, we don’t create a mess, we leave things neat and tidy.
 After washing our robes in the washing room, we wipe up the water around the sink; we make sure things are clean and tidy when we leave.
-Leaving our *kuṭ*i*,* we ask ourselves if everything is neat and tidy.
+Leaving our *kuṭi,* we ask ourselves if everything is neat and tidy.
 We see that everything is done in a circumspect, crisp, and clear manner.
 In this way, we can cultivate an attitude of leaving no trace.